miserablesophomore/miserablesophomore/README.md

 - 👋 Hi, I’m @miserablesophomore
-- 👀 I’m interested in music NFT
+- 👀 I’m interested in kernel
 - 🌱 I’m currently learning Catalysis, which is part of chemical engineering
-- 💞️ I’m looking to collaborate on someone who is interested in combining nft(or web3 technology) with music industry
+- 💞️ I’m looking to...(undecided)
 - 📫 How to reach me kthyung7@gmail.com

 <!---